SummaryRead the full fact sheet

 - some antidepressants

-Blocking the action of prostaglandins reduces fever, inflammation and pain.
-However, prostaglandins also help the stomach lining to resist gastric acid, which is why aspirin and NSAIDs can cause stomach irritation and bleeding in some people.
+Prostaglandins also help protect the stomach from stomach acid, which is why these medicines can cause irritation and bleeding in some people.

-The right choice of medication for you will depend on your pain.
-Issues you need to discuss with your doctor include:
+The right choice of medicine for you will depend on:

-- the location, intensity and type of pain
+- the location, intensity, duration and type of pain

 - any activities that ease the pain or make it worse